 View this post on Instagram

-☁️ let’s soothe each other ☁️ hear me out—yes, of course survival is survival. 🦋 i’m hyperaware that during real crises thoughts of creative expression will be the first thing out the window & art the last thing on anyone’s mind. but we all need to cope with the anxiety somehow—be it through dark humor, unrelenting optimism or just yelling into the void. my prayer for everyone sitting at home is that we grow more tolerant of each other’s coping mechanisms and compassionate towards those fearmongering. at the end of the day, we are all affected & we are all scared. 🌪 the mental noise only grows louder the more you allow it to consume your attention, but creating something new always soothes the brain. i promise. 🧠 none of us know what’s next, so we might as well create to cope and hopefully spread hope not germs ! 🦠 thank ü for coming to my ted talk ps of course don’t forget to stay home & drink your water 💦 xx @polipaints
+☁️ let’s soothe each other ☁️ hear me out—yes, of course survival is survival. 🦋 i’m hyperaware that during real crises thoughts of creative expression will be the first thing out the window & the last thing on anyone’s mind. but we all need to cope with the anxiety somehow. my prayer for everyone at home is that we grow more tolerant of each other’s coping mechanisms. we are all affected & we are all scared. 🌪 the mental noise only grows louder the more you allow it to consume your attention. none of us know what’s next, so we might as well create to cope—it will soothe your brain. i promise. 🧠 xx @polipaints

 You know what they say about visual art expressing what words can’t?
 Well, artist Bea Policarpio defies that by doing both!
 She combines her abstract-impasto paintings with pop culture references or her own words.
 Other times, she uses personal shots with subtitle-like quotes, like a movie-slash-visual diary.